wp-plugins/slideshow-satellite/readme.txt

 Two should be enough, we don't want to bog down your install with screenshots.

 == Changelog ==
+= 1.1.4 =
+* Fixing for Wordpress 3.4
+* Premium /pro/ directory copying feature for Automatic Updates
+* Fixes for Full-Right Scrolling
+* Fix all PHP errors

 = 1.1 =
 * Added Caption Hover!
 * Added Random capability